frankshearar/Home/Reverse-Dependencies-(Dependent-Packages).md

 Not all NuGet package consumers use GitHub or are interested in GitHub usages.
 Those individuals are also less likely to be familiar with what repo stars mean, or if they do, they may have little reference for what constitutes a high or low number of stars.
 This lack of context significantly reduces the impact of GitHub usage as a trust indicator.

-In contrast, popular packages may be more likely to be recognized by NuGet users since they may have seen them before in search results and total number of downloads is likely more straightforward to understand than GitHub stars.
-A user who is unsure how to interpret 15 stars on a repo is still likely to understand that 5 million downloads is a lot.
+In contrast, popular packages may be more likely to be recognized by NuGet users since they may have seen them before in search results and total number of downloads may be more straightforward to understand than GitHub stars.
+A user who is unsure how to interpret 2K stars on a repo is still likely to understand that 5 million downloads is a lot.
 Additionally, GitHub Usage can include repos that only transitively depend on the focus package, which can be somewhat misleading or unintuitive.

 ## Who are the customers

-NuGet package consumers (trust indicator) and package authors (metric) on both NuGet.org [and Visual Studio (TBD)]
+NuGet package consumers (trust indicator) and package authors (metric) on NuGet.org [and Visual Studio (TBD)]

 ## Requirements